satishashank/dummy32/README.md

 * Hazard handling with register forwarding and pipeline stalls

+* Added zicsr support to log wrong branches and control transfers

 Impact of branch prediction on `benchmark-dhrystone` with `500` iterations and "always-taken" as base:
 <p align="center">